Wah Wah Mountains

+The Wah Wah Mountains are a north-south trending range in Iron, Beaver, and Millard counties in west-central Utah, United States part of the larger Basin and Range Province.

+Description

-The Wah Wah Mountains are a north-south trending range in west-central Utah, part of the larger Basin and Range Province.
-It is bounded by Pine Valley to the west, Wah Wah Valley to the east, the Escalante Desert to the south, and on trend with the Confusion Range to the north.
+The range is bounded by Pine Valley to the west, Wah Wah Valley to the east, the Escalante Desert to the south, and on trend with the Confusion Range to the north.
 The Wah Wah Mountains are located in Beaver and Millard counties.
 State Route 21 bisects the range, crossing over Wah Wah Summit at about 6500 ft above sea level.
 Elevations range from about 6000 ft at the mountain front to 9393 ft in the southern Wah Wahs.

 The "Wah Wah" name comes from Wah Wah Springs, on the eastern slope of the mountain range.
 "Wah Wah" is reported to mean "good clear water".

 The Bureau of Land Management, which administers most of the land within the Wah Wah Mountains, has designated two wilderness study areas, one in the north and one in the central portion of the range.